cyrillbolliger/breedersDB/README.md

 ### Database
 1. Runing migrations: `docker-compose run app bin/cake migrations migrate  --no-lock` (do not use lock file as we can't use the diff function anyhow (Phinx does not support views)).
-1. Run the seeder: TODO: implement seeder.
+1. Run the seeder: `docker-compose run app bin/cake migrations seed --seed DemoSeed`

 ### Printer Setup
 Suggested printer: Zebra P4T